Wednesday, August 29, 2018

 I am tired.
 I work from dawn to dusk.
 There are always tasks unfinished.
 There are always small moments missed where I should have pointed my child to Jesus but didn't.
 There are the failures I count over in my head as I am nursing the baby to sleep, if I have any thoughts left to spare in my exhaustion.
 There is the guilt.
 I didn't do well enough.
 I lost my temper.
 I cried.
 We watched too much TV.
 I didn't take him to the park.
 I didn't reach out to my friends.

 Motherhood to me seems like a lot of lonely moments and missed opportunities measured against my guilty shortcomings.
-Who in their right mind would chose this life?
+Who in their right mind would choose this life?
 It's hard.
 And as I said above, motherhood does not come naturally to me: it's a lot of hard work.
 It's not fulfilling, it's not rewarding: at least not in worldly rewards like money.

 That is because the rewards of motherhood are not of this world.
 God didn't write “raise up your children and you will feel fulfilled and be richly blessed”.
 Because motherhood does not fulfill me on any sort of human, worldly level.